fll-pigeons/gamechangers/docs/learningPlan.md

 ## Using Simple Algorithm - More Accurate Nagivation
 * Color sensor
+  * Math: explain P-follower using functions, slopes and graphs
   * Proportional line follower
     * Straight line ( [EV3-G - How to Make your Robot Drive Straight with the EV3 Gyro using proportional logic](https://www.youtube.com/watch?v=qPE4YNsTad4) )
     * Turns